Why Would You Choose Palmetto St. Augustine Grass for Your Houston Area Lawn?

 Call 281-431-7441 for more information about Palmetto St. Augustine grass sod and why you might want to consider using it for your lawn project.
-In this video, Houston Grass South Owner Michael Romine talks about the advantages and disadvantages of Palmetto St. Augustine compared to other St. Augustine grasses.
+In this video, Houston Grass Owner Michael Romine talks about the advantages and disadvantages of Palmetto St. Augustine compared to other St. Augustine grasses.

 Here we are in Palmetto St. Augustine.
 We ran out of room for sample grass plots, so the Palmetto St. Augustine is what we have planted all the way around that office.

-When we talk about the Palmetto St. Augustine is that it’s got a fairly good shade tolerance compared to the all grasses.
+Palmetto St. Augustine grass has fairly good shade tolerance compared to other grasses.
 It can subsist on about three or four hours of direct sunlight per day with filtered sunlight throughout the rest of the day.
-So if you got fairly a good size tree but you get some good morning and evening sun, and then you’ve got some good holes poked in that tree and some good sunlight gets through, the Palmetto St. Augustine could be a good alternative.
+So if you’ve got fairly a good size tree but you get some good morning and evening sun, and you’ve trimmed the tree so some good sunlight gets through, the Palmetto St. Augustine could be a good alternative.

 Palmetto St. Augustine grass sod can be a great choice for many situations, but some of the other grass varieties we carry might be a better choice for your situation.
 Whatever variety you choose, you can be assured that you’re getting very high quality grass at a very competitive price.
 Our family has been in the grass business since 1981 and our focus has always been on growing the very best grass sod in Southeast Texas.